 ONCE YOU ARE SET UP WITH FAST:

 Once your school is registered with FAST, we recommend you read through the rest of the Partnership Bursary application.
-It is relatively straightforward, and includes explanatory notes.
-As might be expected with any new opportunity such as this, there may be some points requiring clarification.
-We would be pleased to respond any questions you might have!
+It is relatively straightforward and includes explanatory notes.
+If you have questions not addressed in these notes, we would be pleased to respond to those.
+Please contact the Foundation office.

 Recently, the Christian School Foundation (Canada) was pleased to announce the introduction of the Partnership Bursary.
 This bursary is designed to support Christian schools who want to see their tuition assistance programs reach more people who require financial support to send their children to Christian schools.